 Treat your little ones to this simple two ingredient homemade jelly – made from fresh fruit juice it even counts towards their five-a-day.

 My two boys love jelly.
 On a Sunday morning we’ll often head to our local garden centre for brunch where, in addition to toast, beans and sausage they always ask for a pot of jelly and it disappears first (we’re not always the best at saving pudding for after dinner in our house – what about you?).
-As I was recently sent some The Juice fruit juices to review I thought it would be a great opportunity to make some jelly.
+As I was recently sent some fruit juices to review I thought it would be a great opportunity to make some jelly.